-Hedgerows are distinctive features of our countryside.
+Hedges are distinctive features of our countryside.
 They make a positive contribution to the character and biodiversity of the landscape.
-It is against the law to remove or destroy most countryside hedgerows without prior permission from the council.
+It is against the law to remove or destroy most countryside hedgerows without prior permission from us.

 The Hedgerow Regulations 1997 make it illegal to remove or destroy most countryside hedgerows (or parts of them) without our permission.
 The regulations apply to countryside hedgerows which are at least 20 metres or more long, or which meet another hedgerow at each end.
 All these hedgerows must be on, or adjoining land used for:

 - the breeding or keeping of horses, ponies or donkeys